What are the Different Types of Digital Assets?

 What types of digital assets exist?

+A cryptocurrency’s main use is to provide a means of exchange between two parties with a unit of account.
+Bitcoin, besides its use of speculative value, allows two or more parties to send transactions to each other without an intermediary, although this remains limited today.
 Stablecoins such as Tether and MakerDAI also fall into this category.
 In general terms, a stablecoin is a type of cryptocurrency that has stable price characteristics.
 Most stablecoins are pegged against the US dollar, and they help investors retain their trading profits without the need to withdraw into FIAT currency and hedge against market volatility.

 A crypto commodity uses fundamental cryptographic principles within a platform to allow for the creation of new, independent digital assets that can represent an entirely unique set of values.
 A helpful analogy is Gold.
 Gold as a commodity, and a gold necklace as a refined version of the commodity with different values.

 The largest crypto commodity in the market today is Ethereum, an open-source distributed computing platform, and operating system.
 Unlike Bitcoin, Ethereum enables the ability to develop uncensored, decentralized applications known as dApps.
 Decentralized applications under the Ethereum network utilize smart contracts that can be used to differentiate from another, in the form of ERC-20 tokens.
-Although it could be argued that Ether, the payment system that allows Ethereum’s machines to execute requested operations, could be valued as a medium of exchange, the primary functionality of it is to provide a fungible, economic good or service.
+Although it could be argued that Ether, the payment system that allows Ethereum’s machines to execute requested operations, could be valued as a medium of exchange, the primary function of it is to provide a fungible, economic good or service.

-Are tokens that do not necessarily carry the traditional features of a security but may be valued for both practical uses on a platform and investment purposes.
+These are tokens that do not necessarily carry the traditional features of a security but may be valued for both practical uses on a platform and investment purposes.
 Hybrid tokens provide benefits for two different types of holders: participants who want to access the right to a specific product or service, and investors who hold for speculative value.

 Real-world asset tokens

 Real-world asset tokens are a digital representation of a tangible real-world asset.
-Take gold-based tokens for example.
+Take gold-based tokens, for example.
 The idea is best summed up by Jim Manning — “The token and the particular amount of gold it represents are one and the same.
 So while it’s not entirely incorrect to think about the token as a unit of value that derives its worth from the price of gold, it’s even more specific, as the token represents a particular piece of gold you own.
 The token acts like your record of ownership of an asset, effectively becoming the digital shadow that a real piece of gold casts into the virtual world.”

 Why are digital assets important?